timkriel/syntropy-devops-integrations/kubernetes-multi-cluster/README.md

 <img src="images/header.jpg">
 </p>

-This example describes how to use the **Syntropy Stack** to create a private IPFS swarm network with 16 nodes.
+This example describes how to use the **Syntropy Stack** to create a multi-cloud, private Kubernetes network.
 Terraform is used to create the cloud infrastructure across three separate cloud providers.
-Three nodes will be used to bootstrap the swarm network by adding lists of peers.
-Ansible is used to provision the Virtual Machines (VMs) by installing the required dependencies, to deploy the applications, create the Syntropy Network , and to create the connections between the Nodes.
+Three kubernetes clusters will have Syntropy agents running inside of pods (docker containers) with only egress and no ports exposed to the internet.
+These syntropy nodes will form the inter-cluster network and manage the routing between services running in separate clusters.

 ![system](images/system_diagram.png)